basst85/BunqSDK/readme.md

 ## Usage

-Please note that this branch is the real world version! for the sandbox version, please checkout the "sandbox" branch.
+Please note that this branch is the sandbox version! for the real world version, please checkout the "master" branch.

 For full programming examples, please see the examples folder.